KVNA-FM: KLOD

 In the Spring of 2001, the format was changed to Smooth Jazz branded as The Cat.
 The new format was programmed by veteran entertainer Robert Shields.
 The format lasted less than one year as programming was changed to Hot Adult Contemporary branded as Star 100.1.

 On January 1, 2005, the format was changed to Adult Contemporary and branded as Sunny FM adopting the format that was formerly on 97.5 known as Sunny 97.
 Prior to changing format to adult contemporary the station was known as The Heat 97.5 a Top 40 Oriented radio station, the frequency 97.5 FM which moved to Dewey-Humboldt to serve the Phoenix area.
 For more information, see KMVA.

 On December 30, 2014, at midnight, the "Sunny" Adult Contemporary format moved to KVNA 600 AM, along with its FM translator station on 104.7, while 100.1 FM flipped to adult album alternative music, branded as "100.One, Arizona's Adult Alternative".
 The first song on 100.One, according to the online playlist, was I'm Not the Only One by Sam Smith.

-KVNA
+On March 17, 2025, KVNA-FM reverted to adult contemporary as "Peak 100.1"; the current iteration is a gold-heavy format focused primarily on 1980s to 2000s pop music, with a markedly smaller focus on any music more recent.

+KVNA-FM

 On May 18, 2005, the KVNA-FM call letters of the original "Sunny FM" on 97.5 FM were adopted.